 While not desired, a product recall should be seen by an organization and its employees as a potentially positive opportunity to eliminate or reduce personal injury, property damage, and harm to the reputation of the company and its products.
 In addition, it may help rebuild public trust in the organization and its products.

-However, even with an established culture of quality, organizations face product recall risks due to human error, systems failures, or product or component failures.
-That is why it is important to have a documented response process if one or more of these errors occur and necessitate a product recall.
+However, even with an established culture of quality, organizations face product recall risks due to human error, systems failures, and product or component failures.
+This is why it is important to have a documented response process if one or more of these errors occur and necessitate a product recall.

-Having a response plan (decision-making process) will help ensure the faulty products affect as few persons or organizations as possible, and also help reduce the difficulty and expense associated with product recalls.
+Having a response plan will help ensure the faulty products affect as few persons or organizations as possible, and will also help reduce the difficulty and expense associated with product recalls.